ndabAP/vue-command/README.md

 ### Buttons

 Inside the bar, you can customize the buttons.
+If you use this slot, `hideButtons` property has no effect.
 Example:

 ```vue
 <vue-command>